KennethTrecy/peratorakka_server/blueprint/specifications.md

     - Account ID
 23. A formula has the following information:
     - Primary ID
-    - Ticker ID
+    - User ID
     - Name
     - Description
     - Output Format
       - Unknown (to represent kinds in later versions in case the user downgraded)
       - Raw
       - Percentage
-      - Ticker
+      - Currency
     - Exchange Rate Basis
       - Unknown (to represent kinds in later versions in case the user downgraded)
       - Periodic
       - Latest
     - Presentational Precision
-    - Formula
+    - Expression
 24. A numerical tool has the following information:
     - Primary ID
     - User ID
     - Name
+    - Base Currency
     - Kind
       - Unknown (to represent kinds in later versions in case the user downgraded)
       - Number